tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{updating-traffic-keys}}.
 Upon receiving a KeyUpdate, the receiver MUST update its receiving keys.

-Each implementation MUST receive a min_send_generation counter that is initialized to 0 at the time the traffic keys are installed.
+Each implementation MUST maintain a min_send_generation counter that is initialized to 0 at the time the traffic keys are installed.
 Upon receiving a KeyUpdate, if the receiver has sent any data records since receiving the last KeyUpdate it MUST also increment its min_send_generation value